Sarah Gleave Designs New Kennel Evacuation Lead in Response to the Manchester Dogs’ Home Fire.

 The kennel evacuation lead has been produced to be given free of charge to be used in Kennel based dog rescue centres in the UK as a means of safe evacuation and supervised tethering in the event of a fire.
-All materials have been donated and the cost of shipping has been covered by Sponsors.
-Supply requests are at the discretion of Meg Heath Dog Leads.
+The materials are covered by Meg Heath and social shares and links on websites are requested in return.

 Why have you taken on the project?

-To provide a lead that rescues can use FOC in the event of an emergency to safely evacuate dogs from a kennel block.
+To provide a dog lead that rescue centres can use in the event of an emergency to safely evacuate dogs from a kennel block.